bolinches/KOET/README.md

 ### Password less ssh between hosts

-For password less ssh, the process is simple if you google it.
-However, there is an automated script at [https://github.com/vikramkhatri/sshsetup](https://github.com/vikramkhatri/sshsetup) that you can use to set up password less ssh.
+For password less ssh, you can search on the web how to use it.
+There is an automated script at [https://github.com/vikramkhatri/sshsetup](https://github.com/vikramkhatri/sshsetup) that you can use to set up password less ssh.

 ### Install fping

-Check if `fping` is available or not. `which fping`
+Check if `fping` is available or not. `rpm -q fping`

 If `fping` is not install, install it from epel repo.